acstacey/GLFCV/README.md

 make
 ```

-## Running
+## Usage

 GLFCV can be run on a folder with the image formats as in the benchmark datasets
-or on an LFR or LFP lytro file with the calibration archive
+or on an LFR or LFP lytro file with the calibration archive.

 Visualisations can be added by commenting in lines 74 and 75 of main.cpp